 Activities for team building

 A recent study shows that 52% of employees work from their homes, and most remote employees feel left out.
 This is why you need to do activities that make your employees feel welcome and feel like they’re actually a part of a team.
-Yes, you’re employees are working to be productive, but work should also be a fun, collaborative environment.
+Yes, your employees are working to be productive, but work should also be a fun, collaborative environment.
 You can certainly think of activities to improve your team’s culture, but here are some things you can do to get started:

 - Mug Monday: You can do this every month (or however often you want).
 Have your employees bring their favorite mug to their desk during one of your virtual meetings.
 Before the meeting ends, have employees go around and tell each other about why this mug is their favorite.
 This is a great way to get to know something about each employee that you may have not known otherwise.